-Prior to 2022, we had historically granted our executives stock options.
-In 2022, our compensation committee determined it was appropriate to grant a mix of stock options and restricted stock units.
-We grant stock options and restricted stock units to our executives to align their interests with those of our stockholders and as an incentive to remain with us.
+We grant stock options and restricted stock units to our executives to align their interests with those of our stockholders and to support our retention objectives.
 With stock options, our executives can realize value only to the extent that the market price of our common stock increases during the period that the option is outstanding.
 With restricted stock units, our executives not only derive additional value from stock price appreciation, but also build actual stock ownership.
 Restricted stock units are also less dilutive to our stockholders because they require fewer shares than stock options to deliver the same value.
 The compensation committee reviews the equity awards for our executive officers, including our NEOs, and determines the size and relative weighting of the annual equity awards it deems reasonable and appropriate based on the factors described in "Governance of Executive Compensation Program-Compensation-Setting Factors" above.
 The size and relative weighting is the same for each of our executive officers, including our NEOs, who are at the same level.

-On December 9, 2022, our compensation committee approved the grant of time-based stock options and restricted stock units under our 2019 Stock Option and Incentive Plan (the "2019 Plan") to each of our named executive officers in recognition of achievements and performance during 2022.
-The following table sets forth the 2022 annual equity awards for our NEOs:
+In December 2023, our board of directors approved the grant of stock options and restricted stock units under our 2019 Stock Option and Incentive Plan (the "2019 Plan") to each of our named executive officers in recognition of achievements and performance during 2023.
+The following table sets forth the 2023 annual equity awards for our NEOs:

-Name Time-Based Option Award (# Shares) Restricted Stock Units (# Shares)
+Name Stock Option Award (# Shares) Restricted Stock Units (# Shares)

-Andrew Cheng 235,580 52,351
+Andrew Cheng 411,936 91,541

-William White 86,379 19,195
+William White 146,237 32,497

-Jonathan Young 86,379 19,195
+Jonathan Young 146,237 32,497

-Timothy Rolph 86,379 19,195
+Timothy Rolph 146,237 32,497

-Catriona Yale 86,379 19,195
+Catriona Yale 146,237 32,497

-Each of the time-based stock options granted to our named executive officers in 2022 vests in 48 equal monthly installments over the four-year period following the grant, provided that the executive officer remains in service through the applicable vesting date.
-Each of the restricted stock unit awards, granted to our named executive officers in 2022 vests in 16 equal quarterly installments over the four-year period following the grant, provided that the executive officer remains in service through the applicable vesting date.
+Each of the stock options granted to our named executive officers in December 2023 vests in 48 equal monthly installments over the four-year period following the grant date, provided that the executive officer remains in service through the applicable vesting date.
+Each of the restricted stock unit awards, granted to our named executive officers in 2023 vests in eight equal semi-annual installments over the four-year period following the grant, provided that the executive officer remains in service through the applicable vesting date.